-R has what’s known as first class functions.
-You can do anything with functions that you can do with vectors: you can assign them to variables, store them in lists, pass them as arguments to other functions, create them inside functions, and even return them as the result of a function.
-A higher-order function is a function that takes a function as an input or returns a function as output.
-This part of the book is broken down by the three types of higher-order functions:
+Firstly, functional languages have first class functions, functions that behave like any other data structure.
+In R, this means that you can do anything with a function that you can do with a vector: you can assign them to variables, store them in lists, pass them as arguments to other functions, create them inside functions, and even return them as the result of a function.

-Function operators, Chapter 12, discusses function as input and output.
-These are like adverbs, because they typically modify the operation of a function.
+Chapter 12 shows you how to create function operators, functions that take functions as input and produce functions as output.
+They are like adverbs, because they typically modify the operation of a function.